Civil Rights at Tarleton State University

 By completing this form you will receive an automated response back to your email noting that the complaint has been received by the University.
 You may wish to keep this notice for your records.
 This form may be completed anonymously by students or third parties.

-Complaint Contacts
+Complaint Contact

 Civil Rights / Title IX Compliance Coordinator